 I hereby instruct my Employer that in the event of my death all proceeds, payments or benefits which become due, be paid to the person(s) named above under “Member Beneficiary Information” and reserve for myself the right to change my instructions by informing my Employer in writing and completing the Appointment of Beneficiary Form provided by EBA Ltd.

-I certify that the information provided is correct to the best of my knowledge and confirm that I understand the conditions as stated on this forms.
+I hereby certify that the information provided is correct to the best of my knowledge and confirm that I understand the conditions as stated on this form.

 Signature of Employee: Date: